toromuu/ClamAV_Antivirus_Scanner_Lambda_Code/README.md

-# S3 Quarantine Bucket Architecture

-This architecture provides a way to scan files uploaded by users to an S3 bucket of quarantine, and move clean files to a production bucket.
-The architecture uses a Lambda function written in Node.js and the clamav engine to scan files for viruses.
+# ClamAV_Antivirus_Scanner_Lambda_Code

+This repository contains:

+- The javascript code to scan an object in an s3 bucket using the ClamAV antivirus engine, and determine if the object is infected or not.
+If infected, an email is sent to an sns topic, and if safe, it is moved to a production bucket.

+- The definition of a github actions workflow to scheduledly create an image and upload a docker image to an ECR repository.

 ![Architecture Diagram](./readme/S3-malware-scanner-diagram.png)

-## Architecture Overview
+## Solution Flow

 1. A user uploads a file to the S3 bucket of quarantine.
 2. S3 triggers a notification, which in turn triggers a Lambda function.